What Does Lice Look Like in Hair? Easy Guide for Parents

 If your kid has thick, curly, or very long hair, manual removal becomes exponentially harder.
 The comb-out process that takes 30 minutes on straight shoulder-length hair can take 2+ hours on thick curls.

 Multiple family members with lice means you're looking at hours of treatment per person.
-LiceBuster.ca's mobile service brings professional equipment to your home, treating everyone efficiently in one visit while ensuring thorough hair lice removal for the entire household.
+LiceBuster.ca mobile service brings professional products and tools to your home, treating everyone efficiently in one visit while ensuring thorough hair lice removal for the entire household.

 Schools with strict "nit-free" policies don't care if you used natural treatments.
 They want confirmation that everything is gone.
 The 30-day lice-free guarantee that comes with professional hair lice treatment provides documentation schools accept.